 I can rekey locks both residential and commercial in a short time.
+I can rekey approximately 8 locks per hour.
 Total cost tax already included is:

 - $65 Service call to North Seattle